 Chung already had a chequered history before his 2015 arrest.
 He was convicted of bribing a ROK Navy chief of staff to secure a role in a destroyer development program in 1993, and received a suspended jail sentence.
 Chung was again investigated in 2004 for possibly exerting influence on naval appointments.
 In the intervening years, he had founded and run defense production firms that participated in a number of Korean military acquisition projects, including the K2 main battle tank program.

 In 2011, Chung was also at the center of an investigation by Der Spiegel, which alleged that in his role as a trade representative for Tognum, at that time the parent company of the German heavy engine manufacturer MTU, he had organized holidays in Thailand—disguised as training workshops—for South Korean military officers.
 Tognum’s internal investigation led to the suspension of its sales chief, Peter Kneipp, in October 2011, and eventually his conviction on bribery charges in April 2016.
-Kneipp was sentenced to a suspended ten-month prison term, while MTU’s new owner, Rolls-Royce Power Systems, was ordered to pay a 12-million-euro fine.
-Tognum’s investigation found that 14.5 million euros were transferred to Chung, and in the course of Kneipp’s trial the German courts determined that MTU Asia had been given a total of USD 40 million for commissions.
+Kneipp was sentenced to a suspended ten-month prison term, while MTU’s new owner, Rolls-Royce Power Systems, was ordered to pay a EUR 12 million fine.
+Tognum’s investigation found that EUR 14.5 million were transferred to Chung, and in the course of Kneipp’s trial the German courts determined that MTU Asia had been given a total of USD 40 million for commissions.

-Der Spiegel also reported in 2011 that Chung had received EUR 90 million from HDW, and that 20 million more were earmarked for his services through 2018.
+Der Spiegel also reported in 2011 that Chung had received EUR 90 million from HDW, and that EUR 20 million more were earmarked for his services through 2018.
 According to the magazine, HDW’s chief, Walter Freitag, referred to Chung as “Mr. German U-boat in Korea.”
 HDW attempted to hide Chung’s commission payments from its parent company, ThyssenKrupp; the revelation of payments led to an internal investigation by the parent conglomerate in November 2010.
 German prosecutors opened an investigation, but were unable to trace the payment trail beyond an account in the British Virgin Islands, and the investigation was closed.
 In August 2015, the German business newspaper Handelsblatt reported on a leaked cache of internal ThyssenKrupp files which confirmed that—contrary to ThyssenKrupp’s previous stance that its joint venture with Ferrostaal, called Marine Force International, had been responsible for all bribery allegations associated with submarine deals—HDW had been involved in the process as well.
 The internal files seen by Handelsblatt also confirmed that Chung’s firm, Ubmtech, was maintained as HDW’s agent in South Korea despite the fact that Marine Force International was well aware of his prior bribery conviction.

-Chung was convicted of tax evasion and sentenced in November 2016 to a four-year prison term and fined KRW 5 billion (USD 4.5 million).
+Chung was convicted of tax evasion and sentenced in November 2016 to a three-year prison term and fined KRW 5 billion (USD 4.5 million).
 A co-conspirator, retired admiral Ahn Gi-seok, was convicted of influence peddling and sentenced to two years in prison.
 It is unclear whether South Korean investigators are still investigating whether Chung passed any of his commissions on as bribes.
 The status of the ThyssenKrupp investigation resulting from the Handelsblatt allegations is unknown.